Andrea/FunctionalProgrammingInGames/README.md

 * [play-clj](https://github.com/oakes/play-clj) A wrapper around [libGDX](http://libgdx.badlogicgames.com/).
 It supports pc, Android and iOS (through [RoboVM](http://robovm.com/)).
 * [brute](https://github.com/markmandel/brute) An Entity Component System which supports both Clojure and ClojureScript.
 Some information on the thinking behind the implementation are on the author's [blog](http://www.compoundtheory.com/brute-entity-component-system-library-0-2-0-the-sequel/).
 * [Arcadia](http://arcadia-unity.tumblr.com/) Clojure integrated into the Unity engine.
 It uses ClojureCLR.
 It has been used for interactive art installations and game jam games.

+#### Scala

+* [Indigo](https://indigoengine.io/): From their site: "Indigo is written in Scala (powered by Scala.js), as are the amazing games you'll make.
+It's intended for the people who really like pure functions, but being Scala, allows you too flip back to a more procedural or object oriented styles if that suits you or your game better."
+* [sgl](https://github.com/regb/scala-game-library)Scala Game Library (SGL) is a library for developing cross-platform 2D video games in Scala.
+It provides a high-level API for building games, and can export games to the Desktop, Android, and the web.
+More platforms, including iOS and consoles, are on the roadmap.

 #### Shipped or in development commercial games made with FP languages
 * [Onikira: Demon Killer](https://store.steampowered.com/app/310850/Onikira__Demon_Killer/) is a 2D side scrolling beat ‘em up set in a fantasy feudal Japan.
 It's on Steam (tho unsupported), parts of it written in F#.